ruhyadi/yolo3d-lightning/README.md

 ## 📌&nbsp;&nbsp;Introduction

-Unofficial implementation of [Mousavian et al.](https://arxiv.org/abs/1612.00496) in their paper **3D Bounding Box Estimation Using Deep Learning and Geometry**.
-YOLO3D uses a different approach, as the detector uses **YOLOv5** which previously used Faster-RCNN, and Regressor uses **ResNet18/VGG11** which was previously VGG19.
+YOLO3D is inspired by [Mousavian et al.](https://arxiv.org/abs/1612.00496) in their paper **3D Bounding Box Estimation Using Deep Learning and Geometry**.
+YOLO3D uses a different approach, as the detector uses [YOLOv5](https://github.com/ultralytics/yolov5) which previously used Faster-RCNN, and Regressor uses ResNet18/VGG11 which was previously VGG19.

 ## 🚀&nbsp;&nbsp;Quickstart
-> We use hydra as the config manager; if you are unfamiliar with hydra, you can visit the official website or see the tutorial on this web.
+> YOLO3D use hydra as the config manager; please follow [official website](https://hydra.cc/) or [ashleve/lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template).

 ### 🍿&nbsp;&nbsp;Inference
 You can use pretrained weight from [Release](https://github.com/ruhyadi/yolo3d-lightning/releases), you can download it using script `get_weights.py`: